Navyug Schools

 The first of the 11 branches is in Sarojini Nagar, New Delhi.
 The first principal of the school was J. N. Dar, an Eton college alumnus.
 After the success of this school, NDMC opened 10 more branches in Delhi.
 All branches are run by Navyug School Education Society and funded by NDMC.

 The selection of students is through a stringent written test followed by an interview.
 The students and the teachers go through a rigorous screening procedure, making these schools at par with any good private school in India.
-Its recent branch opened in Mandir Marg.

-Navyug School at Sarojini Nagar has 1200 students on its roll, and the demand for admission is increasing each passing year.
-The students are provided with facilities like free meals, stationery and uniforms.

-Navyug has a long list of successful former pupils, including: